Selling Wines From My Collection

 How is selling my collection to Benchmark better than selling it at auction?

 They do all the work and don’t surprise you.
-Auction houses can charge hidden fees, take seller’s commissions, have payment delays, charge you for shipping and return your unsold wines.
+Auction houses can charge hidden fees, take seller’s commissions, have payment delays, and return your unsold wines.
 Benchmark does none of these and handles all transport.
 Auction house results are often below even their own low estimates and well below the guaranteed prices Benchmark offers.

 Will Benchmark travel to meet me and value my collection firsthand?